mrunallll/news-posts-data-analysis/README.md

 else:
 	df[['p3']]=df[['p3']].fillna(np.mean((p2[n]th hour), (p1[n]th hour)..)
 ```
-### Step 4 - Making Assumptions
+### Step 4 - Assumptions

-1. All the posts are related to each other
+1. All the posts are related to each other.
-2. From (1) we can say that the value '#users that view `i+1`th post' is dependent on views of `ith` post.
+2. From (1) we can say that the value `#users that view` `i+1`th post' is dependent on views of `ith` post.
 Thus, the hourly views of Post Ids P1, P2, P3, P4, P5, P6 are partially in sync.
+3. Inconsistency, irregularity and duplicates that are observed in data, are all unintentional and sheer faults which need to be corrected.
-3. [Not really an assumption, a statement rather] Since the original data has only 48 entries for over 6 post IDs, and is faulty at places, any manipulation/change done to improve size & accessibility does not deter the quality of data, if anything it only enhances its quality.
+4. [Not really an assumption, a statement rather] Since the original data has only 48 entries for over 6 post IDs, and is faulty at places, any manipulation/change done to improve size & accessibility does not diminish the quality of data, if anything it only enhances its quality.

 This is how the cleaned data looks like now  →
 ![image](https://user-images.githubusercontent.com/69042198/126689468-14fc8170-3b6a-4313-a40d-8e43d167a3c5.png)